altrulife/cordova-create-react-app-example/README.md

-# Example of wrapping Create React App with Cordova
+# Step by step guide to wrapping Create React App with Cordova

 ### Requirements